MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/05a-image-analysis.md

     ![Screenshot of the model playground.](./media/model-playground.png)

 1. Use the button at the bottom of the left navigation pane to hide it and give yourself more room to work with.
-1. In the pane on the left, set the **Instructions** to `You are an AI assistent that helps people identify vintage computer hardware.`
+1. In the pane on the left, set the **Instructions** to `You are an AI assistant that helps people identify vintage computer hardware.`
 1. In the chat pane, use the **Upload image** button to select one of the images you extracted on your computer.
 The image is added to the prompt area.

 1. Enter prompt text like `What can you tell me about this?` and submit the prompt, which contains both the uploaded image and the text.